jojoford/horiseon-website/README.md

 # horiseon-website
-Given HTML doc that did not included symantic HTML elements or follow a logical structure.
+Given HTML doc that did not include symantic HTML elements nor follow a logical structure.
 There were no alt attributes.
 The first link at the top of the page was not working.
 The title wasn't concise or decsriptive.